 - We make sure that all evidences are well-organized for your traffic ticket case.

 - Often, we talk to the Prosecutor before the hearing and we are able to come out with a good deal such as: lower a fine or decrease the demerit points or both, pay a fine without incurring the demerit points on your licence.

 - It always takes time and needs knowing the legal procedures to get necessary information (for example, disclosure) to fight your traffic ticket.
-At CP Paralegal Services, we request this information in advance to develop the best strategy for fighting your traffic ticket.
+At CPsolutions, we request this information in advance to develop the best strategy for fighting your traffic ticket.